Lorazepam Oral / IM / IV (Ativan®)

 Store this medication in the original container.
 For tablets and sublingual formulations, store at room temperature.
 For liquid oral solutions, store in the refrigerator and safely throw out any solution not used after 3 months (see below).
 Due to the risk of diversion (someone else taking your medication to obtain a high, rather than for symptom relief), you may want to keep your medication in a lock box or other secure location.
 Keep this medication out of reach of children and pets.

-To prevent someone from accidentally taking this medication, it should be thrown out when no longer needed through a medicine take-back program or by dropping them off at a DEA-authorized collector.
+To prevent someone from accidentally taking this medication, throw it out when you don't need it anymore or drop it off at a DEA-authorized collector.
 For locations near you, check www.dea.gov.
-Ask your pharmacist or care team for help with getting rid of unused medications.
-Do not flush down a toilet or pour down a drain unless you are told to do so.
+Ask your pharmacist or provider for help with getting rid of unused medications.
+Do not flush down a toilet or put it down a drain unless you are told to do so.

 Insurance Information